bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:54 AM CT, April 27</p>
+<p class="updated_time"> Latest data: 03:43 AM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 12° *colder* than today.
+Today's high is 66°, which is 10° *colder* than yesterday.
+Tomorrow is expected to be 6° *colder* than today.

 Currently:

 - 58°
-- Mostly Cloudy
+- Drizzle and Breezy
-- 73% humidity
+- 75% humidity
-- 11 mph wind
+- 12 mph wind
-- 75% cloud cover
+- 45% cloud cover
-- 47 AQI 🟩
+- 45 AQI 🟩
-- 1.63 inches of rain expected in the next 48 hours
+- 1.48 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>